ghschaden/CSSP-Proceedings/README.txt

   where you should write your main text.
 It's also advised to rename this file (by replacing "AUTHOR" with your last name).

-  - AUTHOR_refs.tex is the file that loads your BIB file.
-Please follow the instructions in it.
-Please also rename this file accordingly.
-(In the case of EXAMPLE_refs.tex, the BIB file loaded is EXAMPLE_bib.bib.)

   - AUTHOR_bib.bib will contain your bibliographical references.
+  You can input utf-8 directly.

 We encourage use of unicode.
 For that, please make sure your source files use UTF-8 encoding.
-To compile your document, you should use a unicode-aware TeX engine, such as xelatex, but pdflatex is still supported.
+To compile your document, you should use a unicode-aware TeX engine, such as xelatex or lualatex, but pdflatex is still supported.
 You can then directly use a wide range of Latin, Greek, and Cyrillic characters in your document, as well as the IPA.

 Before sending the source files for your paper to the editors, please make certain that you've paid attention to the points mentioned at https://implicature.org/eiss14/latex_bibtex_advice .

 If you have any questions, please don't hesitate to ask.
 Happy LaTeXing!